GET HARD RESULTS. Start here

 So, will energy drinks cause erectile dysfunction?
 It depends.
 Certain ingredients may go on the “risk” pile, while others might belong on the “prevention” pile.

-A single energy drink, however, is very unlikely to cause wreak havoc on your erectile function.
+A single energy drink, however, is very unlikely to wreak havoc on your erectile function.

 And likewise, it’s unlikely to be a source of your daily intake of good-for-your-penis ingredients, either.

-Instead of worrying about the energy drinks, focus on the bigger picture.
+Instead of worrying about energy drinks, focus on the bigger picture.

 After all, there are plenty of other factors for risk of erectile dysfunction (and you can read about the causes of erectile dysfunction on our other page).